[This document introduces a subset of the

 Moreover if a physical structure is in stable state S1 it may be capable of having another stable state S2, which may be at either a higher or a lower level energy state, or the same level as the original state.

-The states are stable because the transition from one to the other, or from one of them to some other state requires a minimum energy packet to "get over a hump".
+The states are stable because the transition from one to the other, or from one of them to some other state requires a minimum energy packet to "get over a hump", because all the intermediate states require provision of more energy to the system than the energy in the initial and final states.

-This kind of multi-stable mechanism was used in a lecture by Lionel Penrose in the 1960s to demonstrate devices made of bits of wood, springs and hinges that could be shaken around on a tray, demonstrating some of the features of feeding, growth, and a-sexual reproduction.
+Around 1959/60 I saw this kind of multi-stable mechanism used in a lecture in Oxford by Lionel Penrose on life and reproduction.
+He showed how devices made of bits of wood, springs and hinges that could be shaken around on a tray, demonstrated some of the features of feeding, growth, and a-sexual reproduction.
 He called them "droguli".
-See
+For more information and ancient videos see this information kindly provided by Rodney Brooks:

 Two molecules with the same types of atoms connected differently